Smoothie Bowl Recipe – 3 Ways

 Smoothie Bowl Recipe: Ingredients & Substitutions

 • Banana.
-If you don’t prefer bananas, you could try substituting another starchy food like avocado for creaminess, but you will need to add more honey/maple syrup to get the proper sweetness.
+If you don’t prefer bananas, you use another starchy food like avocado for creaminess, you will need to add more honey if you make this substitution.

 There are a few important tips to remember when you’re making this smoothie bowl recipe.
 Don’t forget to watch the video to see exactly how each variety is made!